akshaykripalani/reppo-hackathon/README.md

    - If no NFT is found, the RFD is skipped.

 3. **Dataset Generation**:
-   - The `DataSolver` sends the RFD to the Two Ligma server, which generates a synthetic dataset.
+   - The `DataSolver` uses the configured data provider to generate a dataset matching the RFD schema.
+   - Supported providers include HuggingFace, Mock, OpenGradient, MCP, and LocalLLM.
    - The dataset is saved locally as `data/rfd_<rfd_id>_solution.json`.

 4. **IPFS Upload**: